+Patten block lessons can be a big help when educating a preschooler whether you homeschool or want to get them ready for kindergarten.
 Working with a preschooler is so fun.
 They love to get their hands on things and learn thru play!
-One of the great tools you can use when teaching a preschooler are Plastic Pattern Blocks.
-There are many things you can use them to teach.
+One of the great tools you can use when teaching a preschooler is Plastic Pattern Blocks.
+There are many things you can use to teach.
 I have put together 11 preschool pattern block lessons you can teach with pattern blocks.

 When working on numbers, you can easily pick a single shape to work on the number with.
 The great thing about teaching numbers/counting with these blocks is that you can use what you already have in the house.
 Create simple number cards or use a printable version to work with your child.
 Here are a few games you can play to learn numbers with these blocks.